 Moreover, with the difficulties posed in training your Rhodesian Dane, you are likely to end up with an overprotective dog without much discriminating ability.

 It is much safer for you and your family to cultivate the even-headed tendencies of the Rhodesian Ridgeback and the friendliness of the Great Dane.

 Rhodesian Ridgeback Great Dane Mix and Other Pets

 The predatory instincts of the Rhodesian Ridgeback come up again when discussing other pets because it will cause your crossbreed to chase everything from squirrels to cats to small dogs.

 Another issue that can arise is that Great Danes can be somewhat territorial with strange dogs.
 Moreover, Ridgebacks often show same-gender aggression against other dogs they do not see as prey.

-Every dog is unique and each owner-pet bond different, so you can best gauge your mix’s likelihood to get along with other dogs.
+Every dog is unique, and each owner-pet bond is different, so you can best gauge your mix’s likelihood of getting along with other dogs.

 If you expend a lot of effort on socialization, your dog can be the popular boy or girl at the dog park.
 At the least, your dog can easily coexist with other dogs in the household.